BlocProtocol/BLOC-wiki/docs/about/Contributing.md

 ## **Connect with entrepreneur**

 We are looking to connect with entrepreneur’s ready to build new services and products around BLOC to improve the ecosystem.
 We have so much to decentralize: Private messenger, Social media platform, music & artists, means of transport and much more.
 We have locked a premine specially dedicated for this kind of projects and we are ready to help you with finance.
 Let’s build together a better future.
+Contact us through our [community](../about/Community.md)

 ## **Connect with developers**